 Sugar is added to most of our food, and vegan protein powders are no exception.
 Often, sugar improves the natural flavour of plant-based protein powders.
 While added sugar isn’t bad in small doses, it does add additional calories without any additional nutrients.
 The International Heart Association recommends limiting the amount of added sugars you consume to no more than half of your daily discretionary calorie allowance.
 For most women, this is no more than 100 calories coming from sugar per day and no more than 150 calories coming from sugar per day for men.
 This approximately six teaspoon of sugar per day for women and nine teaspoons per day for men.

 5. What flavours of Vegan Protein are available?

 Vanilla?
 Chocolate?
 Protein powders come in three common flavours: vanilla, chocolate, and unflavored.
 When choosing a vegan protein powder, let your taste buds have some input while keeping your health in mind.
-If you want a vanilla flavoured or chocolate-flavoured protein, consider looking for one without too many grams of added sugars or artificial sweeteners.
+If you want a vanilla flavoured or chocolate-flavoured protein, consider looking for one without too many grams of added sugars.
 Naturally flavoured protein powders offer just as much flavour as artificially flavoured protein powders, which can leave an aftertaste.
 If you prefer a plain protein powder, you can add lots of tasty, flavoured ingredients to your protein shakes like fresh fruit or peanut butter.

 6. Are there any known adverse effects of using a particular brand of Protein?